 Western Hammer Types

-We’ll talk about the governing physics of hammers in future posts for those Gentle Readers that enjoy math.
+We’ll talk about the relevant physics of hammers in future posts for Gentle Readers that enjoy math.

 In the next post in this series we will examine the type of face a hammer used to strike our chisels should have.
 Please come back and bring your lingerie-loving lemur friends.
 A Brazilian body wax is not required.